 Asset-Liability-Management in Insurance (ALM)

-In view of the corona pandemic and its impact on university life, the implementation of the course has not been fixed yet (virtually/on campus/or a mixture of both).
-Currently, we expect that the course will take place (at least partially) virtually.
-More information will be provided as soon as possible.
+In view of the corona pandemic and its impact on university life, the implementation of the course will be completely digitally (except for the exam(s)).

 See LSF for the module description (including ECTS).